What Does it Take to Be a Production, Planning, or Expediting Clerk?

 |District of Columbia||$60,830|

-What Tools do Production, Planning, and Expediting Clerks Use?
+Tools & Technologies Used by Production, Planning, and Expediting Clerks

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Production, Planning, and Expediting Clerks: